Entering the European market for MICE tourism products

 Therefore, MICE products are highly price-sensitive and buyers will be looking to get the best value possible.
 You should be prepared to negotiate.

-This study has been carried out on behalf of CBI by Acorn Tourism Consulting Limited.
+This study was carried out on behalf of CBI by Acorn Tourism Consulting Limited.

 Please review our market information disclaimer.